Managing Emotions in the Workplace

 - Share concrete suggestions for improving the process going forward.

 Glickman, who served as a manager on Wall Street, says the key to handling emotions in the workplace is to deal with them swiftly, but without making the other person feel attacked or threatened.
-“You should be clear about what’s being objected to or criticized but, typically, it’s the outcome, not the process,” she says.
+Be clear about what’s being objected to or criticized, but focus on the outcome, not the process, she says.

 Managing Your Own Emotions at Work

 While emotions can help reveal problems which need solving, Glickman says that if you feel yourself getting overly emotional, it’s still best to head for the door.
 Instead of crying or creating an awkward, uncomfortable scene, let others know you need to take a break or burn off steam.
-As Glickman explains, “I don’t see the benefit in actually having that breakdown in front of others.”
+As Glickman explains, there’s really no benefit in actually having that breakdown in front of others.